 How to get in?

-Once Darragh and Parton Islands are astern, align a course for the eastern side of Sketrick Island, 345° (T) and a mile north by north-west, pass Conly Island to port and then Braddock Rock situated close offshore off the southern entrance of White Rock Bay.
-This is marked by three pole-like floats carrying cardinal markings.
-When the north end of Trasnagh Island is abeam, be prepared to turn to port to enter White Rock Bay.
+Once Darragh and Parton Islands are astern, align a course for the eastern side of Sketrick Island, 345° T and 1 mile north by northwest, pass Conly Island to port and then Braddock Rock marked by a pole.

 Why visit here?